-Lavender plants are easy to grow, but its worth knowing a little about them to get the best displays and prevent them becoming thin and straggly.
-Read on to learn how to grow Lavender plants.
-Take a look at our range of Lavender plants for sale online and buy some today, to enjoy these fabulous evergreen plants in your own garden.
+Lavender plants are easy to grow, but it's worth knowing a little about them to get the best displays and prevent them becoming thin and straggly.
+And while you're picking up tips on how to grow this fragrant herb, take a look at our full range of evergreen lavender plants to suit all types of garden.

-There are many species of Lavender with countless varieties and cultivars, from traditional purple forms to white lavender plants and dwarf lavender cultivars.
-The most commonly available varieties can generally be broken into 3 main groups, English Lavender, French Lavender and Lavandin hybrids.
+There are many species of lavender with countless varieties, from the traditional purple-flowered plants through to those with white blooms and dwarf cultivars.
+The most commonly available varieties can generally be broken into 3 main groups: English Lavender, French Lavender and Lavandin hybrids.

-Most people prefer to buy pre-grown lavender plants, but if you are on a budget or enjoy a challenge then you can grow your own Lavender plants from seed.
+Most people prefer to buy pre-grown lavender plants, but if you're on a budget or enjoy a challenge, you can grow your own lavender plants from seed.

 Place the seed tray in a propagator at 21-25°C (70-75°F) or seal it inside a clear polythene bag until germination, which can be up to 21 days.

-Given its Mediterranean origins it should come as no surprise that Lavender plants enjoy a free draining soil in full sun.
+Given its Mediterranean origins it should come as no surprise that Lavender enjoys a free draining soil in full sun.
 Lavenders tolerate chalky soils well, and cope reasonably well with dry conditions once established.
 They make useful shrubs for coastal positions and hot, dry gravel gardens.
-You can even plant a Lavender hedge for a lovely informal edging that will attract plenty of pollinating insects to the garden.
+You can even plant lavender as a low hedge for a lovely informal edging that will attract plenty of pollinating insects to the garden.

-After planting Lavender it is important to water them regularly during their first growing season until they are fully established.
+After planting lavender it's important to water regularly during the first growing season until your plants are fully established.
 This is especially important during periods of hot, dry weather.
-Once established, Lavender is reasonably drought tolerant.
+Once established, lavender is reasonably drought tolerant.

-Lavender plants will need pruning each year in order to prevent them becoming sparse and woody.
-After flowering, in late summer, prune lavender plants back to within 2cm (1") of the previous year's growth to maintain a compact, well shaped plant.
-It is important to leave some of the current year's growth on each stem as Lavender tends to be slow to regrow from old wood.
+Lavender plants need pruning each year to prevent them becoming sparse and woody.
+In late summer, after flowering, prune your plants back to within 2cm (1") of the previous year's growth.
+It's important to leave some of the current year's growth on each stem as lavender may not regrow from old wood.
 Neglected, woody plants are best replaced.

-One of the major pests of Lavender is the Rosemary Beetle.
-This is shiny metallic looking beetle is quite striking in its appearance, but will quickly decimate the foliage of the plant.
-Most of the damage occurs between late summer and spring, leaving the plants looking distinctly tatty.
+One of the major pests of lavender is the Rosemary Beetle.
+This shiny metallic looking beetle is quite striking in appearance, but will quickly decimate the foliage of your plant.
+Most of the damage occurs between late summer and spring, leaving plants looking distinctly tatty.

 Rosemary Beetle is best controlled by removing the beetles and grubs by hand.
 Pesticides can be effective, but these should be avoided if you intend to use the lavender for making edible products.
 Avoid spraying when the plants are in flower as this will kill beneficial pollinating insects too.